 In the end, video stabilization is a very demanding procedure, especially if you work with long footage (short clips are fine).
 No software can replace mechanical optical / gimbal stabilization and perfectly emulate tripod with a virtual one.

-For example, when I turned-off built-in optical stabilization in my ultrazoom camera, the resulting footage was literally unusable!
+For example, when I turned-off built-in optical stabilization in my ultrazoom camera set to maximum tele, the resulting footage was literally unusable!
 There was absolutely nothing left to be saved in the post production, because many frames were smeared and fuzzy.

-In virtual tripod modes, it all comes to tricking your brain/eyes, because software algorithms are not only correcting linear shakiness/motion, but also optical lens distortions.
+In virtual tripod modes, it all comes to tricking your brain/eyes, because software algorithms are not only correcting linear shakiness/motion, but also optical lens and perspective distortions as well.
 Take a careful look at examples above — ideally you should watch them on a large screen with 4k resolution (on phones/tablets smaller screens you’ll miss a lot) and pay close attention to details (corners, sky, static objects etc.) – you’ll understand what I mean…

-However, video stabilization processing can make a near perfect and usable footage – trully perfect.
+However, video stabilization processing can make a near perfect and usable footage – truly perfect.